Snifferdog/Dice-Rolling-Simulator/README.md

 # Dice-Rolling-Simulator
-You can roll a dice!
+You can roll some dice!